What 7.5 hours looks like when execution isn't in your way.

 7. DigitalOcean + Caddy + GoDaddy deployment pipeline

 Spun up a dev droplet on DigitalOcean (oal-web-dev, tor1, s-1vcpu-1gb).
-Bootstrapped Ubuntu 24.04 with Caddy 2.11.2 from the official apt repo, Let's Encrypt auto-TLS, a full security header stack (HSTS, X-Content-Type-Options, Referrer-Policy, Permissions-Policy), gzip + zstd, access logging, the works.
+Booted Ubuntu 24.04.
+Set up Caddy 2.11.2 from the official apt repo.
+Let's Encrypt auto-TLS.
+A full security header stack (HSTS, X-Content-Type-Options, Referrer-Policy, Permissions-Policy).
+Gzip and zstd.
+Access logs.
+The works.
 Added a GoDaddy A record pointing web-dev.obsidianailabs.ca at the droplet with a 600-second TTL.

-First deploy was 8 minutes end-to-end from "I have the DO API token in hand" to "live HTTPS 200 on a real domain".
-Four full iteration cycles through the night.
-Each one a rsync diff, each one near-instant.
-Near the end of the session, spun up a second prod droplet, pointed the root domain and www at it, and switched the cutover.
+First deploy was 8 minutes.
+End to end.
+From "I have the DO API token in hand" to "live HTTPS 200 on a real domain."
+Four full cycles through the night.
+Each one an rsync diff.
+Each one near-instant.
+Near the end, I spun up a second prod droplet.
+Pointed the root domain and www at it.
+Switched the cutover.
 None of that was new work.
-It was all one continuous conversation with the same session.
+It was all one chat with the same session.

 8. Supporting tools nobody asked for but that made everything else possible